sajadmh/google-sheets-wordle/README.md

 });
 ```

-In this forEach function, we check validity.
 All matches will become `0`s, so guess `CRANE` for Wordle `TRAIN` would revise the `wordle` var to `T00IN` since the "RA" were exact matches.

-When we check for validity, we first want to ensure that we won't replace a `fill` that has been designated a `match`.
-We will also check if the `wordle` `T00IN` includes each letter in `CRANE`.
-In this example, "N" from `CRANE` is valid when searching the `wordle` `T00IN`.
-It's not an exact match, i.e. in the wrong position, but a correct letter and is designated a `valid` `fill`.
+This will allow the next `forEach` function to see if a letter exists in the guess and Wordle, but are not a position match.
+We check if the guess letter exists in the `wordle` var with `.includes(i.letter)` - `i.letter` referencing the current iteration and the `letter` of the object in the `row` array of objects.

 ```
 row.forEach((i) => {